Welcome to today's edition of the Rush 24-7 podcast.

 So already the spin has begun from the Obama.

-Oh, it's no, it's not about our guy.
+Oh, no, it's not about our guy.

-So Vieira then said, well, uh he wouldn't be campaigning for them if he didn't think the race was important, right?
+So Vieira then said, well, he wouldn't be campaigning for them if he didn't think the race was important, right?

 This tends to be overcovered.

-It's a place I agree with the Bush administration in 01 and 05.
+It's a place I agree with the Bush administration in 2001 and 2005.

-Uh these are local races.
+These are local races.

-In the polling, all fluff would be talking about here is look at the power of Obama.
+In the polling, all Fluff would be talking about here is, look at the power of Obama.

 Obama has swept this country.